 Even the free version is good enough.

-When you install the plugin, it takes care of all the on-page SEO for you and gives you a list of recommendations along with an SEO score of your content.
+When you install the plugin, it takes care of all the on-page SEO for you.
+Just add keyword in Yoast SEO and it will give you a list of recommendations along with an SEO score of your content.

 You can go through their recommendations one by one to improve the SEO score and aim for the green light.